martinrotter/rssguard/README.md

     * Tiny Tiny RSS (from RSS Guard 3.0.0),
     * ownCloud News (from RSS Guard 3.1.0).
 * multiplatformity,
+* server/client cron-like mode,
 * multiple data backend support.
     * SQLite (in-memory DBs too),
     * MySQL.

 See below for more information about features and other RSS Guard aspects.
+Also visit [Wiki](/wiki) for more detailed information or tutorials.

 - - -
 Contacts